CloudAstro/MicroHack/03-developer-productivity-developer-velocity/README.md

 ![image](./images/Screenshot14.png)

+You are free to write the code you like, in my case this is the code i wrote.
+You can copy then paste, if your compiler does not run at the moment simply  run `npm start` in ur terminal.

 #### Task 4: Working on an existing repository.

 Lets see a scenario where you need to work on a existing repository in GitHub codespaces.

 To prepare our Lab for this scenario go to the GitHub codespaces main page again and delete your existing codespace.

+Then we will approach option two of starting a codespace